JunyuKuang/ExtendedEdges/README.md

 # ExtendedEdges
-A simple and easy way to play with `safeAreaLayoutGuide` and keep your views layout properly on iPhone X's display.
+A simple and easy way to play with `safeAreaLayoutGuide` and keep your views layout properly on iPhone X'.

 ## Requirement